jpsm83/health/documentation/n8n/article_social_media.md

 - **Do NOT create content longer than specified character limits - this will cause API errors**
 - **Do NOT include more hashtags than allowed per platform - this will cause API errors**
+- **Do NOT include duplicate hashtags within the same social media platform**
+- **Do NOT repeat hashtags within the same platform - each hashtag must be unique per platform**
 - Do NOT assume "close enough" - exact compliance is mandatory
 - Do NOT skip character counting - verify every single field
 - Do NOT ignore character limits - every single property must comply